Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

 1. Choose a name for the custom image.

-     This example names the custom End-User UAI image called `registry.local/cray/cray-uai-compute:latest`, and places that name in an environment variable for convenience.
+     This example names the custom end-user UAI image called `registry.local/cray/cray-uai-compute:latest`, and places that name in an environment variable for convenience.
 Alter the name as appropriate for the image to be created:

     ```bash
     ncn-w001# UAI_IMAGE_NAME=registry.local/cray/cray-uai-compute:latest